This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 Stu Porter

-Having been born and raised in Africa, I was fortunate to have been introduced to an astounding diversity of wildlife and wild places.
+Born and raised in Africa, I was fortunate to have been introduced to an astounding diversity of wildlife and wild places.
 As a family, we have lived in Zimbabwe, Malawi, Zambia, and South Africa.
 In 2020 we emigrated to the Australian island state of Tasmania, where we continue to organize small group specialist photographic safaris to Africa's most photo productive locations.

 In 1999, I became a qualified Field Guide with the Field Guides Association of Southern Africa (FGASA).
 In 2003, I obtained a BA (Hons) Degree in Wildlife Photography at Blackpool and The Fylde College, an associate college of Lancaster University in the United Kingdom.